South Dakota Highway 20: Perkins County

 SD 20 continues to the east and travels through Prairie City.
 Almost immediately, it crosses over the South Fork Thunder Butte Creek.
 Approximately 1.2 mi east of Divide Road, it crosses over this creek again.
 At an intersection with the northern terminus of 170th Avenue, SD 20 meets the southern terminus of SD 75.
 The highway then enters the far northern part of Bison.
 The highway travels through rural areas of the county.
 It travels through Meadow and then intersects SD 73.
 The two highways travel concurrently to the south.
-When they split, they also meet the eastern terminus of Rolling Hills Road.
+When they split, they also met the eastern terminus of Rolling Hills Road.
 SD 20 continues to the east.
 It travels just north of Coal Springs.
 A little ways east of 200th Avenue, it enters the northeast part of both Ziebach County and the Cheyenne River Indian Reservation.

 Ziebach County

 SD 20 curves to the southeast and then back to the east.
 It begins to curve back to the southeast just before traveling through Glad Valley.
 Just before Dorsey Road, it curves back to the east.
 It intersects SD 65 on the Ziebach–Dewey county line.
 The two highways travel concurrently to the east, on part of the county line.
 A short distance later, they enter Dewey County proper.